WHAT IS IT?

 A critical step in your recovery

 Even when taking these medications as prescribed, users may develop dependencies.
 However, because these drugs are intended to relieve physical pain and disorders such as anxiety, panic attacks and insomnia, among others, it is common for users to consume more pills than prescribed or do so for longer periods of time than prescribed.
-This drastically increases the risk of addiction and, unfortunately, the problem is typically not identified until it is in an advanced stage, making it more difficult to overcome without treatment.
-Combining these drugs with alcohol or other controlled substances is also incredibly dangerous and can be fatal.
+This drastically increases the risk of addiction.
+Unfortunately, the problem is typically not identified until it is at an advanced stage, making it more difficult to overcome without treatment.
+Combining these drugs with alcohol or other controlled substances is also incredibly dangerous, and can be fatal.

-Addiction of prescription drugs can be a challenge to detect but a change in social circles, mood swings, reclusive behavior, drowsiness, or weakness are potential indicators.
+Addiction to prescription drugs can be a challenge to detect but there are potential indicators, including a change in social circles, mood swings, reclusive behavior, drowsiness, or weakness.
 Frequent questions or conversation about new doctors should also raise suspicions, as this could be a sign of doctor shopping.

 Becoming Addicted to Prescription Medication is Common

-It can begin in the most subtle ways: a knee surgery or nagging pain that won’t go away.
+It can begin in the most subtle way; a knee surgery or nagging pain that won’t go away.
 Over time, it becomes clear that the medicines approved to manage such conditions appear difficult to cope without, even though the condition may have already lessened.
-Having crossed the line from medical treatment into abuse, and then addiction, many individuals go through a process of doctor shopping, seeking to fill a prescription that no longer has a valid medical purpose.
-These individuals will benefit from BritLife’s prescription rehab program.
+Having crossed the line from medical treatment into abuse, and then addiction, many individuals go through a process of doctor shopping—seeking to fill a prescription that no longer has a valid medical purpose.
+These individuals would benefit greatly from BriteLife’s prescription rehab program.